Alina-Bos/Corsi/README.md

 <p>3. save.py -- contains the method which saves the user's results to a separate file</p>
 <p>4. sequence_update.py -- contains the class defining four sequences and their properties and functions</p>
 <p>5. user_sequence.py -- contains the method which detects what block was tapped by the user</p>
+<p>6. screens.py -- contains the class defining all the screens

 ## Dependencies
 In order to run this project a user must have the following libraries installed: